We can contact some restaurants in town that prepare takeaway food that you can enjoy on our terrace (lunch and dinner).

 Airport: the cost for this service is 10 euros one way with our car (maximum 4 people).

-Please note that because of the frequent delays of the TACV flights, we encourage our customers to reach our residence by taxi, giving the following precise directions to the driver:
+Please note that because of the frequent delays of the TICV flights, we encourage our customers to reach our residence by taxi, giving the following precise directions to the driver:

 Solar Residencial Windelo